tc39/notes/es8/2017-05/may-25.md

 - https://github.com/tc39/ecma262/pull/850

-KMR: The error is also thrown by typed arrays.
+KM: The error is also thrown by typed arrays.

 MM: We should be consistent across all of the occasions to not throw, or this is fine.